deculler/gotut/README.md

 command line arguments were passed in.
 That's what `argc` was for.
 We need to be able to write a general purpose `main` function that works for any number of args.
 Thus, something outside of it needs to worry about the array that provided the storage allocation.
 We are provided a slice.
+Variable `argv` is a slice of strings.

 As in Python, a slice is formed by specifying two indices, a low and high bound, separated by a `:`, omitted bounds are treated as the origin and last.